Ex-officer pleads guilty to manslaughter; family blasts deal

 Delke will serve a three-year prison sentence.
 As part of the agreement, he won't pursue parole or appeal the case.
 However, Delke's defense team said he will likely serve a year and a half in jail with standard credits.

 The hearing turned volatile as Hambrick’s mother, Vickie, gave a lengthy statement as family members and others applauded.
-Others, outside the courtroom in the hallway, banged on the door in support.
+Other supporters, outside the courtroom in the hallway, banged on the door in support.
 Delke's family sat on the other side of the courtroom with security guards.

 “I hate you,” Vickie Hambrick screamed over and over again, while also yelling out profanities, directing some at Delke and prosecutors.